15DEPLOYING

 :version "0.0.1"

-:depends-on (#:almighty-money #:almighty-kaikei #:local-time #:mito #:sxql
+:depends-on (#:almighty-money

-#:dbi #:dbd-sqlite3)
+#:dbi

 :build-operation "program-op"

-:build-pathname "kaikei"
+:build-pathname "almighty-accounting"

-:entry-point "almighty-kaikei-reports:main")
+:entry-point "almighty-accounting:main")

-Next, we add :build-operation with the argument program-op.
+We pass "program-op" to :build-operation.
 ASDF has a number of predefined operations (https://asdf.common-lisp.dev/asdf.html#Predefined-operations-of-ASDF-1) for compiling and loading systems.
 The default op is load-op.
 If you don't set it to program-op, you will simply load the system and get dropped into a REPL. program-op tells ASDF to make an executable out of the system.

 :build-pathname is the name of the executable file we want to create.

 :entry-point is the package-qualified name of the function we want to call when running the executable.
-More on this in just a second.
-For now, our system is all set up with a few changes.

 Load & Make System